Helen (2019 film): Remakes

 Helen was remade in Tamil as Anbirkiniyal (2021).
-It was also remade in Hindi as Mili (2022) by the same director.
+It was also remade in Odia as Monalisa (2021), and Hindi as Mili (2022) by the same director.
 By March 2020, Lohit H. of Friday Films had acquired the remake rights for Kannada, which was to be directed by debutants Arunkumar M. and Sabu Aloysius.
 Lasya Nagaraj was confirmed to play the central character.
 The following month, a Telugu remake starring Anupama Parameswaran was announced.
 Prasad V. Potluri would be producing the film which would be directed by debutant Hanuman Chowdary.